LLNL/quandary/tests/REGRESSIONTEST.md

 4. Name your tests in testNames.
 5. Create an appropriate input file in your test directory and name it same as the test directory, but with .cfg extension.

+## Types of comparisons

+1. Default: l2 norm comparison, no command line option is required
+2. bitwise: zero tolerance comparison. compares every single digits. to activate, use -p command line option.
+Please see the example below.

 ## Here are some example runs and results:

 ./runRegressionTests.sh -> Run all tests.